termly/apidocs/endpoints/websites_post.md

 # Overview

 Create new websites in the given account.
-The query body will be JSON:
+The request body will be JSON:

 ```JSON
 [